teaching-on-testbeds/repro-DNS/vm_experiment/README.md

 ```
 to finish the server configuration.

 we can perform a basic test to check if the setup is ready and well configured.
-Have eight terminal windows open; SSH into all seven nodes, and SSH into the resolver again in the last terminal.
+Open eight terminal windows: SSH into all seven nodes and SSH into the resolver again in the last terminal.
 To start the resolver, run
 ```
 sudo named -g